Question: What is foreclosure?

 Answer: In most cases, foreclosure proceedings are started when payments become delinquent.

-Question: How many payments can I miss before my lender puts my property in foreclosure?
+Question: How many payments can I miss before my lender files a Notice of Default on my property?

-Answer: It depends on what type of loan you have.
-Your mortgage contract should state how many payment you can miss before a Notice of Default is filed and sent to you.
+Answer: It depends on the type of loan you have.
+Your mortgage contract should state the number of payments you can miss before a Notice of Default is filed and sent to you.

 Question: Who can foreclose on my property?